Normative framework for deriving neural networks with multi-compartmental neurons and non-Hebbian plasticity: Introduction

 In a series of recent works \citep{lipshutz2021biologically,lipshutz2020biologically,bahroun2021normative,golkar2022cpca,lipshutz2022single}, we have extended the similarity matching framework to include objectives for more complex learning tasks.
 Examples include computational objectives for Canonical Correlation Analysis (CCA), Slow Feature Analysis (SFA), Independent Component Analysis (ICA) and contrastive PCA* (cPCA*), which can respectively be interpreted as linear instantiations of the following computational principles: associative learning of multi-modal inputs, learning temporally invariant features, redundancy reduction and contrastive learning.
 Interestingly, the algorithms derived from these objectives naturally map onto NNs with multi-compartmental neurons and local, non-Hebbian forms of plasticity.
 Therefore, these works offer a potential normative account of these anatomical and physiological observations.

+In this article, we provide a unified framework that encompasses and generalizes these normative models of NNs with multi-compartmental neurons and non-Hebbian plasticity.
+In particular, we derive an online algorithm for solving a large class of symmetric generalized eigenvalue problems---which includes CCA, SFA, ICA and cPCA* as special cases---that establishes a precise link between synaptic plasticity rules and computational objectives.
+In one direction, this framework can be used to derive NNs for solving other symmetric generalized eigenvalue problems \citep{cunningham2015linear,ghojogh2019eigenvalue}.
+Conversely, given an experimentally observed non-Hebbian synaptic plasticity rule, this framework can potentially be used to predict a guiding computational objective.
+Therefore, we believe this unified framework will facilitate further development of NNs for solving other relevant learning tasks and advance our understanding of NNs with multi-compartmental neurons and non-Hebbian plasticity.

-In this article, we provide a unified framework that encompasses and generalizes these works linking computational objectives to NNs with multi-compartmental neurons and non-Hebbian plasticity.
-We first present a unified objective for solving a large class of generalized eigenvalue problems that includes CCA, SFA, ICA and cPCA* (section \ref{sec:gpsp}).
-We then derive an online algorithm for solving the objective (section \ref{sec:derivation}) and show that for several examples the algorithm maps onto NNs with multi-compartmental linear neurons and non-Hebbian learning rules (section \ref{sec:nns}).
-Importantly, the non-Hebbian learning rules are local in the sense that the synaptic weight updates depend only on variables represented in the pre- or postsynaptic neurons and possibly globally broadcast variables, so they respect physical constraints in the brain.
-By modifying the starting objective, we transform the problem from a generalized eigenvalue problem to a nonnegative matrix factorization problem, resulting in NNs with rectified neural outputs (section \ref{sec:nn_sm}).
-We believe this unified framework will facilitate further development of NNs for solving other relevant learning tasks and advance our understanding of NNs with multi-compartmental neurons and non-Hebbian plasticity.
+The remainder of this work is organized as follows.
+We first review prior theoretical results on NNs with point neurons and Hebbian plasticity (section \ref{sec:Hebbian}) and experimental results on multi-compartmental neurons and non-Hebbian plasticity (section \ref{sec:non-Hebbian}).
+We then present a unified objective for solving a large class of symmetric generalized eigenvalue problems (section \ref{sec:gpsp}).
+Starting from this objective, we derive an online algorithm for solving the objective (section \ref{sec:derivation}) and show that for several examples the algorithm maps onto NNs with multi-compartmental linear neurons and non-Hebbian learning rules (section \ref{sec:nns}).
+Finally, by modifying the starting objective, we transform the problem from a symmetric generalized eigenvalue problem to a nonnegative matrix factorization problem, resulting in NNs with rectified neural outputs (section \ref{sec:nn_sm}).